JarkkoInJatiko/OmaMittariVBADemo/README.md

 ## Running the tests

-Press the buttons in Consumer API or ElectricityNetwork API sheets depending on your username and API Token (whether they are credentials for a customer or for a network company.
+Press the buttons in Consumer API or ElectricityNetwork API sheets depending on your username and API Token (whether they are credentials for a customer or for a network company).
 The macro echoes the API response on the screen.

 ## Deployment